ChristopherGS/sensor_readings/README.md

 Sensor Readings
 =========

-Flask server for receiving accelerometer data from wearable devices
+Flask server for receiving accelerometer and gyroscope timestamp data from metawear boards.

 Installation
 ------------